Collegiate secret societies in North America: Longwood University

-The third-oldest and second-longest consistently operating secret society at Longwood are Princeps, which was founded in 1992 on the premise of promoting citizen leadership and academic excellence.
+The third-oldest and second-longest consistently operating secret society at Longwood is Princeps, which was founded in 1992 on the premise of promoting citizen leadership and academic excellence.
 The society is represented by the number seven, with a seven-point crown above the number, most commonly in black.
 The society's colors are red, gold, and black, and they often commend members of the community with letters, tokens of achievement, and other gifts.
-Princeps, meaning "leader" in Latin, also awards paper cutout versions of their symbol, the seven, to students who achieve both Dean's List and President's List.
-Those who achieve Dean's List receive a black seven and those who achieve President's List receive a red seven.
+Princeps, meaning "leader" in Latin, also award paper cutout versions of their symbol, the seven, to students who achieve both Dean's List and President's List.
+Those who achieve the Dean's List receive a black seven, and those who achieve the President's List receive a red seven.
 Princeps also recognizes students with wooden sevens, and the senior members of the society reveal themselves on graduation morning on the front steps of Lancaster Hall, home to the President's Office, at 7:07 am, where they appear from within the crowd or from the building wearing a red sash with their symbol, the 7 and crown, stitched on the sash which drapes across their body.
 Membership selection for this society, just like CHI, remains a secret.
-Princeps has no known ties to the University of Virginia 7 Society.

 New York University

 Several secret societies have historically existed at New York University, including Red Dragon Society, which only takes both "distinguished" male and female seniors from the College of Arts and Science; Knights of the Lamp, which only takes seniors from the Stern School of Business; the Philomathean Society (which operated from 1832 to 1888); the Eucleian Society (from 1832 to the 1940s); and the Andiron Club.
 Only Red Dragon Society still exists.
-Edgar Allan Poe was a frequent speaker at the Philomathean Society and the Eucleian Society and lived on the Square.

-In addition, NYU's first yearbook was formed by fraternities and "secret societies" at the university.

 Norwich University

 Secret societies are banned in all military academies in the United States.
 Norwich University was the last military academy to outlaw secret societies, doing so in 1998.
 The stated reason for doing so was controversy regarding hazing and abuse of cadets.
 Before the ban, Norwich was home to a handful of long-standing secret societies such as the Old Crow Society, Night Riders, and Skull and Swords.
-Like the other military academies, Norwich does not allow fraternities, having been banned in 1962.
-However, Norwich has an Alpha chapter of the Theta Chi Society now known as Theta Chi Fraternity on the basis that it is not a traditional fraternity, but admits those in pursuit of engineering degrees and thus an order to honor academic accomplishments akin to Phi Theta Kappa.